DavidMercier/NIMS/doc/models.rst

 Based on the assumption that the hardness and the Young's modulus remain constant during indentation test in fused silica (isotropic material), the evolution of the ratio :math:`{F_\text{c,max} \over S^2}` should stay constant as well in function of the indentation depth.

+More recently, Guillonneau et al. proposed a model to extract mechanical properties without using the indentation depth [#Guillonneau_2012_1]_ and [#Guillonneau_2012_2]_.
+The method is based on the detection of the second harmonic for dynamic indentation testing.
+This model is interesting especially for penetration depths in the range of 25 to 100nm, where the uncertainties related to the displacement measurement disturb a lot.

 References
 ----------
 .. [#Bec_2006] `Bec S. et al., "Improvements in the indentation method with a surface force apparatus" (2006). <http://dx.doi.org/10.1080/01418619608239707>`_